 Create an elegant adults-only living room by adding plenty of grey.
 While you can combine colour with grey, it’s also very effective on its own or with touches of white.

-If you like grey but maybe this darker approach doesn’t tickle your fancy, that’s ok – my feelings aren’t hurt.
-In fact, I want to help you and so here are all my other 35 grey living room ideas for you to be inspired by.
+If you like grey but maybe this darker approach doesn’t tickle your fancy, here are more grey living room ideas for you to be inspired by.

 Now, this isn’t the most obvious colour choice for a living room, but that’s what can make it so appealing.
 A living room with four black walls (and a black ceiling) is dramatic and totally unexpected.
 Black can help to bring attention to architectural details in your walls, and can also highlight furniture which pops against the dark backdrop.

 If you have a large window or glass door that allows a lot of sunlight into your living room, black walls can help to balance out the glare.
-And there are just so many ways to decorate a black living room.
-Choose dark furniture to complement the existing design or white and light furniture to create a stark contrast.
-Whatever you choose, your black living room is sure to make a bold statement that will form the centre point of your home.
+A black living room is sure to make a bold statement that will form the centre point of your home.